Human branding: For slavery

 In Louisiana, there was a "black code", or Code Noir, which allowed the cropping of ears, shoulder branding, and hamstringing, the cutting of tendons near the knee, as punishments for recaptured slaves.
 Slave owners used extreme punishments to stop flight, or escape.
 They would often brand the slaves' palms, shoulders, buttocks, or cheeks with a branding iron.

 Branding was sometimes used to mark recaptured runaway slaves to help the locals easily identify the runaway.
-Micajah Ricks, a slave owner in Raleigh, North Carolina, was looking for his slave and described, "I burnt her with a hot iron, on the left side of her face, I tried to make the letter M."

-Most slave owners would use whipping as their main method, but at other times they would use branding to punish their slaves.
-Another testimony explains how a slave owner in Kentucky around 1848 was looking for his runaway slave.
+Micajah Ricks, a slave owner in Raleigh, North Carolina, was looking for his slave and described, "I burnt her with a hot iron, on the left side of her face, I tried to make the letter M." Another testimony explains how a slave owner in Kentucky around 1848 was looking for his runaway slave.
 He described her having "a brand mark on the breast something like L blotched".
-In South Carolina, there were many laws which permitted the punishments slaves would receive.
-When a slave ran away, if it was the first offense, the slave would receive no more than forty lashes.
-Then the second offense would be branding.
-The slave would have been marked with the letter R on their forehead signifying that they were a criminal, and a runaway.
+In South Carolina, when a slave ran away twice, they could be marked with the letter R on their forehead.

 As religious initiation

 Ceremonial branding is an integral part of religious initiation for some Hindus.
 References to this practice can be traced in texts such as Narad Panchratra, Vaikhnasagama, Skanda Purana, etc. This practice remains prevalent among some Hindus of Karnataka in India, who brand small marks on both shoulders (for men) or forearms (for women).
-This practice is not without controversy; a Hindu temple in Sugarland, Texas was sued by the father of an eleven-year-old boy who was branded during a religious ceremony there.
+This practice is not without controversy; a Hindu temple in Sugar Land, Texas, USA was sued by the father of an eleven-year-old boy who was branded during a religious ceremony there.